steve-vierling/pandas-challenge-1/README.md

 Secondly, I created a new DataFrame showing the totals for the top 5 clients, including total units purchased, total shipping price, total revenue, and total profit.
 Third, I created a new DataFrame to rename column headings from the previous DataFrame.
 I defined the money columns.
 Next, I created a new function named currency_format_millions, to convert dollar amount to millions.
 I applied that new function to only the money columns.
 Finally, I renamed the columns one last time to include the fact that dollar amounts were in millions.
 Fourth, and final step, I sorted the updated data by "Total Profit (millions)" form highest to lowest and assigned the sort to a new DataFrame.
+## Summary of Findings: Drilling deep into data leads to revelations.
+In this exercise, we dove into total profit, where we learned that client 24741 is generating the most profit ($36.58M).
+In fact, client 24741 is generating 11 times more profit than the second highest client($3.27M).
+That is an enormous discrepancy and one that a company should focus on.
+Client 24741 deserves the highest customer service and attention.

 ## Table of Contents